 How The Lunar Apothecary Works

-- The Lunar Apothecary is structured as a twelve-part learning program.
+- The Lunar Apothecary is structured as a thirteen-part learning program.
 Each part is called a Cycle and it has about one month's worth of work within it.
-You can move through the course cycle-by-cycle as a twelve month program or complete it at a slower or faster pace.
+You can move through the course cycle-by-cycle as a thirteen month program or complete it at a slower or faster pace.
 It's up to you and your needs.

 - Every month you will be sent two emailed two lesson guides full of lunar inspiration.
 You can also access the lesson guides at any time by clicking on the appropriate Cycle study guide.

-- In addition to your lesson guides, you will receive a bi-monthly edition of Moonlight: The Lunar Apothecary Newsletter which discusses current moon phases, herbal allies, and other activities happening in our community.
+- In addition to your lesson guides, you will receive a once-a-month edition of Moonlight: The Lunar Apothecary Newsletter which discusses everything from current moon phases, herbal allies, and other activities happening in our community.

-- The twelve Cycles build upon each other.
-So you can skip around if you like, but I recommend that you simply follow the Cycles in sequential order for the greatest clarity and flow of course work.
+- The thirteen Cycles build upon each other.
+So you can skip around if you like, but I recommend that you follow the Cycles in sequential order for the greatest clarity and flow of course work.